microsoft/onnxruntime/docs/execution-providers/NNAPI-ExecutionProvider.md

 The NNAPI Execution Provider (EP) requires Android devices with Android 8.1 or higher.
 It is recommended to use Android devices with Android 9 or higher to achieve optimal performance.

 ## Install
-Pre-built packages of ONNX Runtime Mobile with NNAPI EP for Android are published on Maven: [com.microsoft.onnxruntime:onnxruntime-mobile](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-mobile).
+Pre-built packages of ONNX Runtime with NNAPI EP for Android are published on Maven.

+See [here](../install/index.md#install-on-android) for installation instructions.

 ## Build